 What are your majors?
-Environmental sciences and environmental studies certificate
+Geography and environmental studies

 What inspired your interest in the environment and/or community?
 I don’t know what inspired my interest in the environment, but I think a part of the reason is because of the summer camp I went to when I was a kid.
 Every summer for six summers, I attended a summer camp located in the woods of Wisconsin.
 The camp preached four virtues, one of which was: “Every living being has inherent value.”
 This meant that the other campers, the trees, and even the mosquitos that bit us had inherent value.